osankur/pono/README-rt.md

     pono -e ic3ia --smt-solver cvc5 -ta --rt-consistency 0 samples/rtc/simple_ta.vmt

 ## Deadlocks as RT-Inconsistencies
-A side-effect of our rt-consistency formula is that any deadlock (that is, a reachable state with no outgoing transition) is considered an rt-inconsistency since such a state (valuation over X) satisfies `∀ Y. ∀I. T(X, I, Y) -> ~P(Y)`.
+A side-effect of the rt-consistency check is that any deadlock (that is, a reachable state with no outgoing transition) is considered an rt-inconsistency since such a state (valuation over X) satisfies `∀ Y. ∀I. T(X, I, Y) -> ~P(Y)`.
+So one must be careful to avoid deadlocks in the model or make sure they are intended.

 ## IC3IA with external interpolators
 If MathSAT is not available, there is support for the following interpolators which are free software: opensmt, smtinterpoal.